 The worlds of Avalar?
-All named and catered around the seasons.
+All are named and catered around the seasons.
 Something familiar and straightforward to a child.
 The Forgotten Realms?
-Same reason, just with times of the day.
+It’s the same reason, just with the times of the day.
 The use of random modern technology in a world of fantasy and magic?
 Another familiar thing a child would bring into their dreams.

 Spyro: Year of the Dragon

 The opening of the game also lends credence to the theory.
-The dragons are all passed out from a party for the eggs’ arrivals.
+The dragons are all passed out from a party for the eggs’ arrival.
 How did the eggs get there?
 How are there eggs with only male dragons around?
 To a child, the baby-making process is foreign.
-Beforehand, the party can be seen as a baby shower, which the child experienced for the first time.
+Beforehand, the party can be seen as a baby shower, which the child experiences for the first time.

-One magnificent thing about video games is how it can take you to far off places at the click of a button.
+One magnificent thing about video games is how they can take you to far-off places at the click of a button.
 You can go anywhere you want and be whoever you want to be, for both children and adults alike.
 They allow your imagination to run wild.
 And in my case, it allowed me to take a game series I loved as a kid and grow it into something more.